Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Single-plaquette demonstration

-To validate the protocol, we simulate Trotterized time evolution of the Kogut-Susskind Hamiltonian \cite{kogut1975hamiltonian} on a single plaquette with $j_{\mathrm{max}} = 1/2$ and gauge coupling $g^2 = 1$.
-After each Trotter step, independent noise is applied to every edge, followed by iterative gauge cooling at all four vertices.
-We compare the fidelity of the corrected state with that of the uncorrected state, measured against the ideal noiseless evolution, under both depolarizing and amplitude damping noise models.
-The results are shown in Figure~\ref{fig:results}.
-Gauge cooling slows the decay of fidelity across all noise rates tested with substantial improvement at later time steps.
-Details of the Hamiltonian construction, Trotterization, and noise models are provided in the supplemental material.
+The fidelity results for both noise channels are shown in figure~\ref{fig:results}.
+Gauge cooling slows the decay of fidelity across all noise rates tested, with substantial improvement at later time steps.
 These results establish that active syndrome extraction and recovery can suppress gauge violations and restore approximate gauge invariance in quantum simulations of non-abelian lattice gauge theories on near-term hardware.
 The extension to larger lattices, where the iterative convergence properties and the interplay with multiplicity-space errors become more significant, is a natural direction for future work.